Are you worried about what will happen to your loved ones and your assets when you pass?

 - Can be amended or revoked.

-- We transfer real property (e.g., your home), personal property (e.g., household belongings), and many of your bank, securities.
+- We transfer real property (e.g., your home), personal property (e.g., household belongings), and many of your other assets.

 - We create the deed (or deeds) to transfer property (or properties) from your name as an individual to your trust’s name.